CU-ESIIL/data-library/docs/indian_country/aiannh/AIANNH.md

 | 99   |     1 | POLYGON ((-106.4424 35.6096… |
 | 9C   |     1 | POLYGON ((-106.0627 35.8852… |
 | 9D   |     1 | MULTIPOLYGON (((-92.61927 4… |

-Python: In Python, we’ll use the ‘geopandas’ library to read and process the Shapefile data.

 Python code: